 The Yoga Sutras of Patanjali 1.1 -1.3

-In Sanskrit, the root word “yuj" means to yoke or join.
-“Ha” means sun and “Tha” means moon: the joining of opposites.
-Five thousand years ago, Indian yogis were some of the original explorers of consciousness who charted a course that, to this day, is a living art and science of awakening to our true nature.
 Although the most familiar and popular aspect of Hatha yoga studied in the United States is asana (posture) practice, Hatha Yoga is a progressive discipline incorporating 8 limbs referred to as ashtanga: yama, niyama, asana, pranayama, pratyahara, dharana, dhyana and samadhi.
 Each limb serves as a guide for attuning our intention and attention to observing and releasing habitual patterns of tension that obstruct greater awareness of our true Self.
-In this course, we will explore introductory practices within seven of these eight limbs (the eighth limb is a state of being):
+In class we will explore introductory practices within seven of these eight limbs (the eighth limb is a state of being):

 Yamas: learn and apply five social restraints - universal ethical behavior toward others.